Towards the homotopy of the $K(2)$-local Moore spectrum at $p=2$: Introduction

-The cohomology $G_{24}$ is harder to describe.
-It is related to the cohomology of the Hopf algebroid classifying Weierstrass curves over $\mathbb{F}_4$ with their strict isomorphisms (see \cite{MR2508200}).
+The cohomology $G_{24}$ is related to the cohomology of the Hopf algebroid classifying Weierstrass curves over $\mathbb{F}_4$ with their strict isomorphisms, a computation originally due to Hopkins and Mahowald and presented by Bauer in \cite{tbauer}.
 In particular, the $G_{24}$ fixed points are related to modular forms modulo $2$.
-In fact,

-where $v_1$ as defined above is the Hasse invariant, $\Delta$ is the determinant and $j$ is the $j$-invariant.
-The higher cohomology is described in Section \ref{sec:E1} and is depicted in Figure \ref{fig:hg24}.
-A set of $\F_4[v_1]$ generators for $H^0(G_{24},(E_{\cC})_*V(0))$ is given by
+However, we have included a self--contained computation of $H^*(G_{24}, (E_{\cC})_*V(0))$ in an appendix (see \ref{sec:appcoh}).
+This computation is based on unpublished notes of Hans-Werner Henn.
+In \ref{sec:appcoh}, it is shown that there is an isomorphism